machines-in-motion/mpi_cmake_modules/doc/doxygen.md

 In the machines-in-motion group we use doxygen in order to build all documentations from C/C++ and Python code.
-The main idea is that we can have a unifyed way to generate the documentation.
+The main idea is that we can have a unified way to generate the documentation.

 ## Usage